denniscallanan/jiro-ios-client/README.md

-# sopha-ios-client
+# jiro-ios-client

-iOS Client with Controller for the Sopha Gaming Platform
+iOS Client with Controller for the Jiro Gaming Platform